Kym Purling: Life and career

 At the conclusion of the ambassadorship, Purling briefly returned to his performances in Australia and also had two television documentaries made about his life story and career for Australian national television in 1998 and 1999.
 Soon after, Purling moved to the United States where he resided and worked in Las Vegas for two and a half years.
 During this time, Purling performed in many of the showrooms along the famed Las Vegas Strip, playing and musical directing for some of the biggest names in show business such as Kay Starr, Buddy Greco, The Mills Brothers, Marlena Shaw, David Cassidy, Clint Holmes and Frank Sinatra Jr.

 Purling was then recommended to a Broadway theatrical company based in Times Square (Big League Theatricals, now Big League Productions), and began musical directing and conducting Broadway shows and national tours of hit Broadway musicals such as Footloose- The Musical, Miss Saigon and 42nd Street.
 Purling traveled 50 states of the U.S. conducting shows in small towns and large metropolises right across America, Canada and Japan.

 Purling later relocated to Florida and formed another Kym Purling Trio with bassist Alejandro Arenas and drummer Mark Feinman.
 The trio worked often, giving many concerts around Florida.
 While in Florida, Purling formed the Kym Purling Jazz Orchestra (KPJO), one of the finest big bands on the U.S. east coast.
 During the next four years, Purling also worked regularly for HSN-TV, a national television network, making regular television performances and recording a U.S. national television show with vocal legend, Natalie Cole.

 Purling was later appointed as musical director, conductor and pianist for vocal legend, Engelbert Humperdinck.
 With Humperdinck and his band, Purling spent he next two years conducting and performing across America and around the world, in many of the world's most prestigious concert halls and many of the largest outdoor arenas around the world.

 The following months saw a move to Los Angeles where Purling resided for a short time.
-Purling performed regularly at the Montage Hotel in Beverly Hills and regularly recorded television commercials while in Los Angeles.
+Purling performed regularly at the Montage Hotel in Beverly Hills and regularly recorded television commercials while in Los Angeles, as well as a headline fly-on entertainer on luxury high-end cruise lines.

-Purling's love for worldwide travel then led him to start making appearances as a headline fly-on entertainer on luxury high-end cruise lines all over the world which he continues to do today.
-Traveling with guest status on the world's best cruise liners, Purling performs one or two shows during the week on board with a seven piece backing band, entertaining the cruise guests in theaters with capacities of 1250 and beyond.